- Home

 - the rate and extent of tumour growth

-- other factors such as your age, fitness and overall health, and whether you smoke.
+- other factors such as your age, fitness and overall health, and whether you smoke or vape.

 Discussing your prognosis and thinking about the future can be challenging and stressful.
-It is important to know that although the statistics for lung cancer can be frightening, they are an average and may not apply to your situation.
-Talk to your doctor about how to interpret any statistics that you come across.
+It is important to know that although some statistics for lung cancer can be frightening, they are an average and may not apply to your situation.
+Talk to your doctor about how to interpret any statistics that you come across, as well as the best and worst possible outcomes.
+This information can help you make treatment decisions.

-As in most types of cancer, the results of lung cancer treatment tend to be better when the cancer is found and treated early.
-Newer treatments such as targeted therapy and immunotherapy are having good results in some people with advanced lung cancer and are bringing hope to those who have lung cancer that has spread.
+As in most types of cancer, the outcomes of lung cancer treatment tend to be better when the cancer is found and treated early.
+Newer drug treatments such as immunotherapy and targeted therapy have given promising results in many people with advanced lung cancer and are bringing hope for a longer, healthier life to those who have lung cancer that has spread.

-In the future, these therapies may also be used in earlier stage cancer.
+For certain circumstances, these therapies are now being used for earlier-stage lung cancer.
 For more on this see Targeted therapies and Immunotherapy.

 → READ MORE: Your health care team